microbus-io/fabric/README.md

 The framework involves itself in three conceptual areas:

 * Common runtime - The framework specifies rules that all microservices need to comply with during runtime.
 This includes things like how microservices [communicate](docs/tech/unicast.md), how they report metrics, where they [pull config values](docs/tech/configuration.md) from, how they get deployed, etc. A common set of rules is important for proper interoperability and the stability of the system as a whole
-* RAD tools - The framework introduces tools for the rapid development of microservices with the intent that application developers focus on application business logic rather than boilerplate code.
+* RAD tools - The framework leverages [code generation](docs/tech/codegen.md) for the rapid development of microservices with the intent that application developers focus on the business logic rather than on boilerplate code.
 Developer productivity is directly correlated to customer value
 * Building blocks - Capabilities that are deemed to be the building blocks of microservices are implemented by the framework in a standard way, serving to facilitate both of the above

 `fabric` is the main project that provides the core capabilities that all `Microbus` microservices are built on.
 The [milestones](docs/milestones.md) of this project are maintained in separate branches in order to demonstrate the thinking process behind the building of this framework.

-## Quick Start
+## Getting Started

-[Get started quickly](docs/quick-start.md) <sup color="orange">updated</sup> and set up your system, then go through the [examples](docs/structure/examples.md) <sup color="orange">updated</sup>.
+Follow the [quick start guide](docs/quick-start.md) <sup color="orange">updated</sup> to set up your system and run the example app.

+Go through the [examples](docs/structure/examples.md) <sup color="orange">updated</sup> in depth.

+Follow the step-by-step guide and [build your first microservice](docs/firstservice.md) <sup color="orange">new</sup>!

+Discover the full power of [code generation](docs/tech/codegen.md) in `Microbus`.
+It's totally RAD, dude!

+Venture out and [explore more on your own](docs/self-explore.md) <sup color="orange">updated</sup>.

 ## Code Structure